St. Francisville, Missouri

 St. Francisville or Saint Francisville is an unincorporated community and census-designated place in northeast Clark County, Missouri, United States.
 As of the 2020 census, its population was 137.

 The community is on Missouri Route B four miles north of Wayland.
 The Des Moines River and the Missouri-Iowa border are one-half mile north of the community.
+It is the oldest settlement in Clark County, Missouri.